kshitizranjan15/Kshitiz_lang-extention/README.md

 For Running this extention we should open launch.json or language-configuration.json or kshitiz.tmLanguage.json and the press f5 or press on run button.

-## Variables of kshitiz-lang extention.
+## Variables of kshitiz-lang extension.
 int,double,float,long,char,boolean,String,short are variables of this language

-## Keywords of kshitiz-lang extention.
+## Keywords of kshitiz-lang extension.
 if,else,do,while,for,return,ksh are key words of kshitiz-lang

-## How to use Bracket Pairing after running extention.
+## How to use Bracket Pairing after running extension.
 After running extention if we will gives brackets in pair like () , {}, [], [{()}] or in any pairing way then simirar brackets will appear in same color and if one of braces from pair is missing then other pair will appear in red color.

-## How to use Instellisense for core slots after running extention.
+## How to use Instellisense for core slots after running extension.
  <li><ul>In my extention i taken help of regex for writing static/dynamic rules which written in kshitiz.tmLanguage.json
  after running extention write</ul>
  <ul> RULE <openApp> = open {static:rsetAlarm} app;</ul>